Breach of Contract Attorneys in Santa Ana

 Holding Employers Accountable for Breaking Legal Agreements

 An employment agreement outlines the relationship between someone offering their labor and an employer who seeks to purchase it.
-Matters such as the duration of employment, how the employee can be discharged within that period time, as well as details regarding work responsibilities, compensation, benefits, and more can all be thoroughly detailed in a work contract.
+The following matters will be thoroughly detailed in a work contract, they include:

 If an employer has broken terms of your employment agreement or a work contract, you can seek fair and just compensation by filing a lawsuit.
 At a minimum, such compensation may include what you were entitled to under a contract that your employer failed to uphold.
 Whether this was compensation at a certain rate, lost wages due to an early termination of your agreement, or the value of benefits contractually promised but never delivered, you may be able to sue for expected damages such as these.